thoughtbot/gitsh/README.md

 ## Releasing a new version

-1. If you haven't used the project's Makefile before you'll need to do a little bit of setup first:
+1. Update the version number in `configure.ac`.

+2. Update the `configure` script, `Makefile`, and other dependencies:

         ./autogen.sh
         ./configure

-2. Update the version number in `configure.ac`.

 3. Build and publish the release: